axeluhl/sailing-analytics/wiki/amazon-ec2-backup-strategy.md

 - After having extracted or installed the script and binaries you need to adapt some settings.
 Check the documentation in the script - it should be self explaining.
 Then you could add the following entry to _/etc/crontab_: `0 22 * * * root /opt/backup.sh`.

-- Now make sure to copy the SSH key to the backup server.
+- Now make sure to copy the SSH key to the backup server by using `ssh-copy-id -i /root/.ssh/id_dsa backup@172.31.25.136`.
 The remote repositories are stored at _backup@172.31.25.136:/home/backup_.
 The password for the backup user is the same as for the trac user on the webserver.

-- To make sure everything is right you should execute the script once before having it automatically executed.
+- To make sure everything is right you should execute the script once before having it automatically executed - just run `/opt/backup.sh`.

 # Restore